 - The stays have to be at the same hotel (in other words, you can’t generally earn points for stays at different hotels on the same night); note in some cases people have been able to get elite nights to post for different locations on the same night with a good explanation (i.e. you took a redeye to Europe and wanted to book a room there the night before so you’d be able to check in when you land)

 What about getting elite benefits for multiple rooms?

 Technically you only receive elite benefits for one room, meaning the room being occupied by the elite member.

 The one exception is when using Hyatt’s “Guest of Honor” benefit.
-With this, Hyatt Globalist members can redeem points for someone else, and that guest will receive Globalist benefits for the stay.
+With this, Hyatt Globalist members can redeem points or free night certificates for someone else, and that guest will receive Globalist benefits for the stay.
 However, this doesn’t work for cash or Points + Cash stays, and also there’s no need for them to stay with you.
 You can use the “Guest of Honor” benefit to book a stay for someone else even when you’re not traveling with them.

 Aside from that, it very much comes down to the individual hotel.
 On paper hotels don’t need to honor elite benefits for multiple rooms, though in practice they often do.
 For example, I’ve sometimes had Hyatt honor elite benefits on two rooms that I booked, even if neither are booked using “Guest of Honor.”

 Similarly, back in the Starwood days I was typically offered welcome amenities for multiple rooms, meaning I could get breakfast for multiple rooms, though that wasn’t something you could count on, and isn’t relevant anymore.